 Pientka's duties at Wisconsin currently include supervising men’s and women’s tennis and men’s and women’s golf.
 In addition, she has oversight of Technical Services, University Ridge Golf Course and the Spirit Squads.
 Pientka also represents the UW with the Big Ten Conference Sports Management Council.

 Previously, Pientka led a number of revenue generating areas including development and ticketing.
 The development and ticketing teams successfully developed and launched a number of new initiatives which positively impacted the Division’s financial plan.

-Pientka and her development team work closely with university advancement to coordinate athletics giving at all levels.
-During her tenure at Wisconsin, both gift dollars and number of donors have more than doubled, increasing from $8 million to an all-time high of $28.5 million in 2011 and from 7,400 to over 15,000 donors.
+During her time leading Wisconsin’s development efforts, both gift dollars and number of donors saw unprecedented growth.
+Gift dollars increased from $4.5 million in 2000 to an all-time high of $31 million in 2012 and the number of athletics donors increased from 7,400 to over 15,000 donors.

 Pientka began her career in athletics administration as an undergraduate at Wisconsin, serving as a student assistant in the athletic communications office.
 She then served a two-year stint as a communications intern at the Big Ten Conference.

 A graduate of UW with a bachelor’s degree in journalism, Pientka returned to Madison in 1997 to serve as an athletics development director and was then promoted to assistant athletic director for development in 2002.